jusotoTEC/generalized_wiener_transform/README.md

 Pablo Soto-Quiros is an Associate Professor from the *Instituto Tecnológico de Costa Rica* (https://www.tec.ac.cr/) in Cartago, Costa Rica

-Anatoli Torokhti is an Associate Professor from the *Univeristy of South Australia* (https://www.unisa.edu.au/) in Mawson Lakes, SA, Australia
+Anatoli Torokhti is an Associate Professor from the *University of South Australia* (https://www.unisa.edu.au/) in Mawson Lakes, SA, Australia

 ## Description